AntDev04/KFHD7_AndroidM_Vanila_AOSP/README.md

  built for the KFHD7(TATE ONLY NOT SOHO) but you have to build the Uboot with a custom boot.img as it is embedded within the Boot.img

+THIS IS A WORK-IN-PROGRESS NO source code ACTUALLY WORK.